Plan one loan cancellation criteria.

 Conditions for loan forgiveness

 Student loans in the UK can be written off under specific circumstances.
 For instance, if the borrower becomes permanently disabled or passes away, the loan may be discharged.
-Additionally, loans are typically written off after 30 years if the borrower hasn’t fully repaid.
+Additionally, loans are typically written off after 30 years if the borrower has yet to repay fully.

 Financial thresholds for write-off

-The income-based repayment plan in the UK allows for loan forgiveness after a certain period of time.
-If the borrower’s income is below a set threshold, the remaining debt is cancelled.
-This threshold varies depending on when the student took out their loan.
+The income-based repayment plan in the UK allows for loan forgiveness after a certain period.
+The remaining debt is cancelled if the borrower’s income is below a set threshold, which varies depending on when the student took out the loan.

 Impact on credit score

-When a student loan is written off, it does not have a negative impact on the borrower’s credit score.
+When a student loan is written off, it does not negatively impact the borrower’s credit score.
 However, borrowers should be aware that this information will remain on their credit file for up to six years.

 Repayment implications